ReconfigureIO/UX/docs/source/benchmarking.rst

     ├── main.go
     ├── main_test.go

-2. Open ``cmd/bench-FPGA/main.go`` and make sure the input data section of the benchmark to be correct for your project, you can make changes to the sample data here, but the size needs to be set to our incrementing value ``b.N`` so the benchmarking framework can ramp up the number of times the processing loop of the FPGA side is run to get an accurate result.
+2. Open ``cmd/bench-FPGA/main.go`` and make sure the data being sent to the FPGA is going to work for your project, you can make changes to the sample data, but the size needs to be set to our incrementing value ``b.N`` so the benchmarking framework can ramp up the number of times the processing loop of the FPGA side is run to get an accurate result.
 Our template uses an array of ``uint32s`` of size ``b.N``.
 If that works for your project you can leave it how it is.

 3. Create a build image for your program by running the following (you can enter whatever helpful message you want):